The Sheltered Training Center of Morris County was founded with 8 trainees.

 Effective February 1, 2000 the name of the agency officially changed from the OTC of Morris County to Employment Horizons, Inc. Also in 2000, as a result of the dedication and capabilities of our workers, Picatinny Arsenal awarded our Commercial Services Department a janitorial contract for the entire base (150 buildings).

-In 2005, Employment Horizons was named “Outstanding Community Rehabilitation Agency” by ACCSES NJ (American Congress of Community Supports and Employment Services).
+In 2005, Employment Horizons was named “Outstanding Community Rehabilitation Agency” by ACCSES NJ (Association for Choices of Community Supports and Employment Services).

 On May 1, 2008 the groundbreaking ceremony was held for the addition to the main building.
 This addition would allow the programs currently at 14 Ridgedale Ave to move to the 10 Ridgedale Ave location, as well as provide upgrades to the existing facility.